Leibniz-HBI/spiderexpress/README.md

 ----

-## Extending Ponyexpress
+## Extending spiderexpress

-`Ponyexpress` is extensible via plug-ins and sports two `setuptools`entry points to register plug-ins with:
+`spiderexpress` is extensible via plug-ins and sports two `setuptools`entry points to register plug-ins with:

-- `ponyexpress.connectors` under which a connector may be registered, i.e. a program that retrieves and returns *new* data from a data source.
+- `spiderexpress.connectors` under which a connector may be registered, i.e. a program that retrieves and returns *new* data from a data source.
-- `ponyexpress.strategies` under which sampling strategies may be registered.
+- `spiderexpress.strategies` under which sampling strategies may be registered.

 ### Connector Specification